 It is a very simple test which helps you to determine which of four personality types most resemble your own personality.
 Personalities are broken down into four types which are very briefly summarized below.

 I earn a commission for purchases made through links on this page.
 To learn more, please see my disclosure.

 In most True Colors group sessions, you will complete a simple questionnaire and then rank the colors from the one that most resembles you to the one that least resembles you.
 Once everyone in the group has determined their dominant color, the group leader will lead you through fun and enlightening exercises that can really deepen your understanding of yourself and the way you relate to others.

-While the True Colors test is quite simple, and there are career personality tests, like the Myers Briggs personality test, which delve deeper into understanding your personality, the strength of the True Colors personality test lies in its use in a group setting and its ability to be used to build deeper understanding and acceptance between people.
+True Colors test is quite simple, and there are career personality tests, like the Myers Briggs personality test, which delve deeper into understanding your personality.
+The strength of the True Colors personality test lies in its use in a group setting and its ability to help build deeper understanding and acceptance between people.

 There are books about True Colors, and it is possible to do the True Colors test on your own to get a deeper understanding of yourself and how you relate to others in your life.